-Facilities management is a broad term that brings together many different aspects in ensuring that your business keeps running like a well-oiled machine.
+Building management services (BMS) is a broad term that brings together many different aspects in ensuring that your business keeps running like a well-oiled machine.
 It is vital to the functioning of a business, and more often than not, does not get the attention it rightfully deserves.

-The goal of effective facilities management is to ensure the smooth running of the practical aspects of a business e.g. phone lines, electrical services, air conditioning, employee safety, meeting building codes and ensuring that the work environment is both healthy and supportive for clients and employees alike.
+The goal of effective BMS is to ensure the smooth running of the practical aspects of a business e.g. phone lines, electrical services, air conditioning, employee safety, meeting building codes and ensuring that the work environment is both healthy and supportive for clients and employees alike.

-“BT-SA promotes the concept of intellectual facilities management.
+“BT-SA promotes the concept of intellectual BMS.
 We’ve provided ICT infrastructure to businesses for the past 35 years, focusing on assisting businesses with integrating their infrastructure to meet their needs.
-However, we also provide management of facilities and infrastructure to keep your business running hassle free,” says Themba Gumbi, Director at BT-SA.
+However, we also provide management of facilities and infrastructure to keep your business running hassle-free,” says Themba Gumbi, Director at BT-SA.

-For many businesses, it makes perfect sense to appoint a single vendor that can manage all their facilities – from security systems, to laying optic cables and servicing the air conditioning.
-Not only is it cost effective, but it also gives the Company the added benefit of focusing on their core business.
+For many businesses, it makes perfect sense to appoint a single vendor that can manage all their facilities – from security systems to laying optic cables and servicing the air conditioning.
+Not only is it cost-effective, but it also gives the Company the added benefit of focusing on its core business.

 The digital revolution is having an impact on the facilities management industry, and today, a building is no longer just bricks and mortar – it’s a rather complicated piece of machinery.
 The Internet of Things (IoT) is continually gaining ground, and will undoubtedly influence how businesses are run in the future.
 While, at this point, cost may be a factor in not pursuing IoT, the reality is that most systems will eventually need some sort of IoT integration in the coming years – at the very least, a central hub from where devices are operated and monitored from.